 PD-L1 proteins are vital in protecting your cells from your immune system.
 Immune cells have receptors for these proteins and receive a signal that indicates the cell is not dangerous and should not be attacked.
 Cancer cells use this to their advantage, preventing the immune system from killing them even when they are causing harm.
 Atezolizumab blocks PD-L1, meaning that the immune system no longer recognises cancer cells as healthy and can then attack them.

 As well as targeting PD-L1 on the breast cancer cell, treatments have been made to target the detection system on the immune cell, called PD-1.
 Pembrolizumab has been created to do just that, and clinical trials have so far been promising9.
-Although currently unavailable on the NHS, pembrolizumab may be assessed to be used in combination with neoadjuvant chemotherapy (before surgery) later this year10.
+Although currently unavailable on the NHS, pembrolizumab is being assessed to be used in combination with neoadjuvant chemotherapy (before surgery) with a response expected later this year10.

 Find out more about triple negative breast cancer (TNBC) with our blog: TNBC and Me